marsh-sim/marsh-docs/docs/nodes/eye-tracking.md

 ## Creating new screens

 The images in the AprilTags repository have a very small resolution, with pixels corresponding to marker features.
-After loading them and scaling to a a larger size they will look blurry.
+After loading them into PureRef and scaling to a a larger size they will look blurry.
-To fix that toggle image sampling on selected images to nearest neighbor with `Alt+T`, and/or set this sampling as default in the settings.
+To fix that, toggle image sampling on selected images to "nearest neighbor" with `Alt+T`, and/or set this sampling as default in the settings.

 To keep a consistent size, open one of the reference images in full screen, and adjust one of the markers to match.
 Once one marker in a scene has a correct size, select it first followed by any other, then right click and select "Images > Normalize > From first > Size".